uw-pluverse/pluverse-latex-style-guide/README.md

 Trailing whitespaces are not friendly to git, because it introduce unnecessary diff.

-If you use texstudio, you can enable removing trailing whitespaces on save in the `setting`.
+If you use TeXStudio, you can enable removing trailing whitespaces on save in the `setting`.

+* On MacOs, From the top menu, click `TeXStudio->Preference->Editor`, and tick `Remove Trailing Whitespace on Save`
+* Not sure how to set this on other OS.

 ## Other files in this repo